Joey Barton: Newcastle United

 It was a brief stint back in the playing squad, with Barton banned for six matches, with a further suspended six-match ban, for his assault on Dabo.
 After serving his ban, he played 75 minutes in a reserve match and said he wanted to transform his image to become a role model, before he returned to action in the Tyne–Wear derby on 25 October.
 He was booed by Sunderland fans and had missiles thrown at him as he warmed up, as Newcastle lost 2–1.
 Without him, Newcastle had not recorded a league victory since the second match of the season, but Barton scored a penalty in his second match back to lift the club out of the relegation zone.
 The suspended six-match ban was nearly brought into action when Barton appeared to flick Aston Villa striker Gabriel Agbonlahor in the club's next match, but the FA decided not to punish Barton.
 However, further allegations that Barton had made a racist remark to Agbonlahor were cause enough for the FA to reconsider this decision.
 The remarks remain unfounded and 'professional lip-readers' claimed he said nothing racist.
 In Newcastle's 2–2 draw with Wigan on 15 November 2008, Barton was injured after a tackle from Lee Cattermole.
 It was later confirmed that Barton would be out for two months with a medial ligament injury.
 Returning to the first team at the end of January, he played only twice before again breaking his metatarsal, during a 2–1 defeat to his old club Manchester City.

 In his first appearance in over three months on 3 May 2009, Barton was sent off late in a 3–0 loss to Liverpool at Anfield for a sliding challenge on Xabi Alonso.
 The red card ruled Barton out of Newcastle's remaining three matches of the season, with the club in danger of relegation from the Premier League.
 Newcastle manager Alan Shearer raised doubts about Barton's future at the club, saying: "I think it would be wrong to discuss his future now, but I'm not very happy."
 On 5 May, Newcastle United announced the suspension of Barton indefinitely, and Barton was told to stay away from the club.
 As a result, Barton's future at Newcastle United was put in doubt.
 The club suspension was widely reportedly to have resulted not directly from the red card, but from a dressing room confrontation with Shearer and assistant manager Iain Dowie following the match.
 Shearer said he made a mistake putting Barton back into the team, and that his tackle was "a coward's tackle", to which Barton replied that he was "the best player at the club", and Shearer had to play him.
 Shearer said that Barton was not, and that he was "shit".
 Barton replied that Shearer was "a shit manager with shit tactics".
 When Dowie intervened, Barton called him "a prick".
-Barton was reportedly transfer listed.